 Teach them to speak up and be a safe adult

 One of the most crucial aspects of talking to kids about these issues is to cultivate is a sense of empowerment that they can take action against an injustice and report concerning behavior.
 Parents can share how both girls and boys can be assertive, whether they are the victim or the bystander.
+There are ways for bystanders to inform authorities about any sexual misconduct they witness and California Whistleblower Law should protect them from any potential repercussions.
 Children and teens may feel speaking up has consequences too.
 You can explore who trusted adults are, how they can have the conversations, and how to handle any backlash from being assertive and doing the right thing, including why courage is important and valued.

 Expand your discussion to daily experiences

 Many of the situations that have gained media attention are reports of severe behavior, such as assault and rape.
 But often, the minor offenses are the ones that teens might encounter in their own lives, such as offensive jokes, disrespectful comments, or uncomfortable behaviors in the context of peer relationships.
 Without the understanding of what is appropriate, these sometimes subtle acts can send the message that this behavior (and worse) is acceptable.

 Try to avoid pre-emptively blaming or lecturing.
 Instead, approach these topics from a place of care.
 In general, one of the most important things you can do with your kids is to listen!
 Set aside time to hear what’s going on in their lives and their concerns or struggles, and these sensitive conversations may develop naturally.
 If you limit questions and lend a listening ear, you may get much more information and help build a trusting relationship.

 Teaching young kids the “Underwear Rule,” good touch, bad touch, and secrets

 Teach your child skills to prevent sexual abuse

 Say Something Anonymous Reporting System